 - Previous trauma or injury on the pelvic area.

 - Hormones of pregnancy.
-Pregnancy hormones are believed to affect the quality of the connective tissues on the pelvic region.
+Pregnancy hormones are believed to affect the quality of the connective tissues in the pelvic region.
 Therefore, they can also contribute to the pain felt.

 - Exercise routines and posture.
 Exercise routines and postures that strain or increase sacroiliac movement can further exacerbate the pelvic girdle pain.

 - The lie or position of the fetus.
-The lie or position of the fetus measures the pressure applied on the pelvic area which contributes to the intensity of pain felt.
+The lie or position of the fetus measures the pressure applied to the pelvic area which contributes to the intensity of pain felt.